Register now to get rid of these ads!

 Start taking it apart before you think of ordering parts.
 Get the factory repair manual and a parts list with part numbers (dealer service department order list for mechanics back in the day).
 You will be surprised at what is reusable and what is not.
 All my hard parts were fine but every bushing was shot.
 Only then will you know what to start searching for.
 Going to also need a few specialty tools to do the job, manual will list them.
 Some have a work around, some you have to have the tool.
 It was built by a human, so a man or woman can take it apart and put it back together with the proper tools and knowledge from the manual.

-Dave Mc likes this.
+down-the-road, bchctybob and Dave Mc like this.

 8. willys36